neroist/sitelen-pona-ucsur-guide/README.md

   ![an image preview of nasin nanpa](nasinnanpa.png)

-  This is an alternative font, actively being developed by jan Itan (@ etbcor).
+  This is an alternative font, actively being developed by jan Itan (`@etbcor`).
 It is monospace, and supports cartouches, combination glyphs, and long glyphs (pi, tawa & lon).
 This font supports the 2022-05-20 version of UCSUR, and is used in [*su*](https://www.amazon.com/dp/0978292375)!.

 - [sitelen seli kiwen juniko (mono)](https://www.kreativekorp.com/software/fonts/sitelenselikiwen)